dfsp-spirit/anonsurfer/README.md

 ./run_deface.bash <subjects_file> <subjects_dir> <num_proc>
 ```

 The *subjects_file* is a text file containing one subject per line.
+The *subject_dir* is your FreeSurfer SUBJECTS_DIR, the directory containing the data.
+The *num_proc* parameter defines the number of subjects to run in parallel, and should not exceed the number of cores of the machine.
+Run `nproc` under Linux to find it.

 The following files will be defaced for every subject by default: